 Joining Our Strengths

-In 1990, Ellis Fischel Cancer Center merged with the University of Missouri, combining strengths in cancer research and treatment.
-Uniting the two institutions created a h3er cancer program.
+In 1990, Ellis Fischel merged with the University of Missouri, combining strengths in cancer research and treatment into a comprehensive cancer program.
 Ellis Fischel became the flagship for most of the University’s cancer-related programs in patient care, education, administration and research.

 Following the merger, several facility improvements were made to the cancer center.
 A dual-beam linear accelerator and other high-tech devices were installed.
 Patient rooms and clinics were renovated.
 Upgrades to patient rooms included telephones, televisions and electrically operated beds.
 A short-stay center was added for patients requiring chemotherapy or blood transfusions.
 Patients could focus on recovery at a new rehabilitative services area that featured a beauty shop and offered wig fitting, breast prostheses, cosmetology, speech therapy and physical therapy.